oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | **Record** | Same as **Array**. |

 ## 4.4 XML Serialization:

-*Editor's Note: Define XML rules for elements and attributes*

-When using XML serialization:
-* Instances of JADN types MUST be serialized as:
+4.4-1: When using XML serialization, instances of JADN types MUST be serialized as:

 | JADN Type | XML Serialization Requirement |
 | :--- | :--- |